-One example is in shape from shading that we've seen before.
-An image provides the "test measurements" that can be used to estimate an object's shape and/or estimate the direction of illumination.
+One example is in shape from shading.
+An image provides the "measurements" that can be used to estimate an object's shape and/or estimate the direction of illumination.
 Accurate object identification often depends crucially on an object's shape, and the illumination is a confounding (secondary) variable.
 This suggests that visual recognition should put a high cost to errors in shape perception, and lower costs on errors in illumination direction estimation.
-So the process of perceptual inference depends an task.
-The effect of marginalization in the fruit example illustrated task-dependence.
-Now we show how marginalization can be generalized through decision theory to model other kinds of goals than error minimization (MAP) in task-dependence.
+So the process of perceptual inference depends on task.
+The effect of marginalization in the fruit example below illustrates the effect of task-dependence on optimal decisions.